Teaching

 • Team-Teaching or Support-Teaching

-• English as an Additional Language (EAL) with integrated support in English and subject teaching
+• English as an Additional Language (EAL) for German speaking students with integrated support in English, subject teaching and in additional courses.

 • A wide range of teaching and learning resources, learning tools, differentiated activities in lessons and differentiated homework